Pre-Arbitration ChargebackDon’t You Hate Fighting Disputes That You’ve Already Won?

 To muddy the waters even further, Visa chargebacks that stem from either consumer dispute or processing errors are resolved through the Collaboration track.
 Here, the process is more similar to that used by Mastercard:

-As the name suggests, the Collaboration track is designed to encourage all the involved parties to work together to resolve the claim without Visa's direct involvement.
+As the name suggests, the Collaboration track is designed to encourage all the involved parties to work together.
+The aim is to resolve the claim without Visa's direct involvement; the card network should only get involved if absolutely necessary.

 Can Merchants Win Pre-Arbitrations?

 Winning a chargeback case is never guaranteed to be the end of the line.
-A dispute case won through representment can become a pre-arbitration in almost every instance.
+A dispute case won through representment can become one of these cases in almost any instance.

-It might seem reasonable to have that option.
-In reality, though, merchants rarely win a second dispute decided through arbitration.
+It might seem reasonable to give merchants that option, but in reality, merchants rarely win a second dispute decided through arbitration.
 This is because the card networks usually default to the most expedient solution (as we noted above), for starters.

 Another reason is that issuers typically file a pre-arb because they have new information to support their case.
-Merchants, however, usually have no further evidence.
-They probably used everything they had to fight the original chargeback.
+You, on the other hand, probably already submitted all relevant evidence.
+If you submitted their best rebuttal package, you likely used everything you had to fight the original chargeback.

 It's also not financially advantageous to take cases through arbitration.
 Additional fees apply, sometimes totaling thousands of dollars.
 Plus, there’s also a considerable outlay in terms of time and other resources.